-Mathematical theorems can be defined as statements which are accepted true through previously accepted statements, mathematical operations or arguments.
+Mathematical theorems can be defined as statements which are accepted as true through previously accepted statements, mathematical operations or arguments.
 For any maths theorem, there is an established proof which justifies the truthfulness of the theorem statement.

 Why are Theorems Important in Maths?

 Theorems are of significance and are considered as absolute truths.
 Theorems not only help to solve mathematical problems easily but their proofs also help to develop a deeper understanding of the underlying concepts.
 For students, theorems not only form the foundation of basic mathematics but also helps them to develop deductive reasoning when they completely understand the statements and their proofs.

 In Class 10 Maths, several important theorems are introduced which forms the base of mathematical concepts.
 Class 10 students are required to learn thoroughly all the theorems with statements and proofs, not only to score well in the board exam but also to create a stronger foundation in the subject.
 Some important maths theorems for Class 10 are listed below.

 For Class 10, some of the most important theorems are:

 - Angle Bisector Theorem